-- the possible volatility, at least in the short term, of the trading price of the Tokai common stock resulting from the announcement of the transaction: - the risk that the Otic Transaction might not be consummated in a timely manner or at all and the potential adverse effect of the public announcement of the Otic Transaction or on the delay or failure to complete the Otic Transaction on the reputation of Tokai; - the risk to the business of Tokai, operations and financial results in the event that the Otic Transaction is not consummated; - the strategic direction of the continuing entity following the completion of the transaction, which will be determined by Otic's management and a board of directors initially comprised of a majority of the members of the current Otic board of directors; and - various other risks associated with the combined company and the transaction, including those described in the section entitled "Cautionary Statement Regarding Forward-Looking Information" in this proxy statement.
+- the possible volatility, at least in the short term, of the trading price of the Tokai common stock resulting from the announcement of the transaction; - the risk that the Otic Transaction might not be consummated in a timely manner or at all and the potential adverse effect of the public announcement of the Otic Transaction or on the delay or failure to complete the Otic Transaction on the reputation of Tokai; - the risk to the business of Tokai, operations and financial results in the event that the Otic Transaction is not consummated; - the strategic direction of the continuing entity following the completion of the transaction, which will be determined by Otic's management and a board of directors initially comprised of a majority of the members of the current Otic board of directors; and - various other risks associated with the combined company and the transaction, including those described in the section entitled "Cautionary Statement Regarding Forward-Looking Information" in this proxy statement.

 The foregoing information and factors considered by the Tokai board of directors are not intended to be exhaustive but are believed to include all of the material factors considered by the Tokai board of directors.
 In view of the wide variety of factors considered in connection with its evaluation of the Otic Transaction and the complexity of these matters, the Tokai board of directors did not find it useful, and did not attempt, to quantify, rank or otherwise assign relative weights to these factors.
-In considering the factors described above, individual members of the Tokai board of directors may have given different weight to different factors.
-The Tokai board of directors conducted an overall analysis of the factors described above, including thorough discussions with, and questioning of, the Tokai management team and the legal and financial advisors of Tokai, and considered the factors overall to be favorable to, and to support, its determination.
+In considering the factors conducted an overall analysis of the factors described above, including thorough discussions with, and questioning of, the Tokai management team and the legal and financial advisors of Tokai, and considered the factors overall to be favorable to, and to support, its determination.